jimfunk/django-postgresql-netfields/README.rst

 .. image:: https://secure.travis-ci.org/adamcik/django-postgresql-netfields.png

-This project is an attempt at making proper Django net related fields for Django.
+This project is an attempt at making proper PostgreSQL net related fields for Django.
 In Django pre 1.4 the built in ``IPAddressField`` does not support IPv6 and uses an inefficient ``HOST()`` cast in all lookups.
 As of 1.4 you can use ``GenericIPAddressField`` for IPv6, but the casting problem remains.

 In addition to the basic ``IPAddressField`` replacement a ``CIDR`` and ``MACADDR`` field have been added.
 This library also provides a manager that allows for advanced IP based lookup directly in the ORM.

 Dependencies
 ------------